Galzzly/gotham-theme/README.md

                                Note: Normally the correct version is detected automatically and this option should not be needed.

-After the installation is complete you can activate the theme with `gnome-tweak-tool` or a similar program by selecting `Arc`, `Arc-Darker` or `Arc-Dark` as Window/GTK+ theme and `Arc` or `Arc-Dark` as Gnome-Shell and Xfce-Notify theme.
+After the installation is complete you can activate the theme with `gnome-tweak-tool` or a similar program by selecting `Gotham`, `Gotham-Darker` or `Gotham-Dark` as Window/GTK+ theme and `Gotham` or `Gotham-Dark` as Gnome-Shell and Xfce-Notify theme.

 **Uninstall the theme**